AdobeDocs/experience-manager-65.en/help/sites-developing/mobile.md

 If none of the previous mechanisms have been employed to indicate an alternate site for `BrowserMap`, then selectors that will use the names of the `DeviceGroups` will be added to the `URL`s, in which case you should provide your own servlets that will handle the requests.

-For example a device browsing `www.example.com/index.html` identified as `smartphone` by BrowserMap is forwarded to `www.example.com/index.smartphone.html.`
+For example, a device browsing `www.example.com/index.html` identified as `smartphone` by BrowserMap is forwarded to `www.example.com/index.smartphone.html.`

 ### Using BrowserMap On Your Pages {#using-browsermap-on-your-pages}